 Consider pet health insurance:

-The ASPCA also advises looking into pet health insurance if an emergency vet visit would be a financial strain.
+The ASPCA also advises looking into pet health insurance if an emergency veterinary visit would be a financial strain.
 If taking this route, do your research on the best plan for your lifestyle and animal.
-The new SPCA & Humane Society Pet Insurance Offered by Petplan® has coverage that is as unique as you and your furry friends and can be customized to fit your needs and your budget.
+The new SPCA & Humane Society Pet Insurance offered by Fetch by The Dodo has coverage that is as unique as you and your furry friends and can be customized to fit your needs and your budget.
 Get a free instant quote now!
 Visit Ontariospca.ca/PetInsurance

 Buy high-quality pet food:

 Look for good quality food to feed your animal, and be careful not to overfeed, which can lead to obesity and other health problems.
 Visit the ASPCA’s Dog Nutrition Tips and Cat Nutrition Tips pages to learn more.

 Though going to a professional groomer can be beneficial, it helps to get in the habit of regular nail-trimmings and coat brushing at home.
 It’s good for your furry friend, it can be a great bonding experience for you both and it will reduce the amount of hair in your home as well!

 For more helpful tips from the ASPCA on your companion animal’s medical care, and more, visit their website!

 Your dedication and support

 It is with and because of your dedication and support that helpless animals are being saved.
 Thank you for everything.